Type of disaster

 In the West, insurance companies support the state, the businesses and the people in recovering from floods and storms.
 In Southern Africa, some companies have such insurance.
 But most people do not.
 So Wings Like Eagles has focused on the percentage affected.

-The 1.8 million affected by Cyclone IDAI are 6.7% of the entire population of Mozambique.
-In the USA, the equivalent would be 21 million.
-Meanwhile in Europe in 2019, that percentage of the populations of the EU would be 33.6 million people.
-While in the UK, that percentage is 4.4 million people.
+The 1.8 million affected by Cyclone IDAI are 5.9% of the entire population of Mozambique.
+In the USA, the equivalent would be nearly 20 million (2020 figures).
+Meanwhile in Europe in 2019, that percentage of the populations of the EU would be 26 million people.
+While in the UK, that percentage is 3.9 million people.
 If those numbers happened in the West, we would not hear the end of it!
 Why not donate to help these vulnerable peoples!

 Types of disaster in Southern Africa